 St. Louis takes to the stage

 With more than 40 professional theatre companies, in addition to world-class dance, comedy and improv troupes, St. Louis offers the theatre-lover so much to explore!
-A good place to start is Grand Center, which boasts of being “at the intersection of art and life,” and is located just minutes west of downtown.
+A good place to start is Grand Center, which serves as the cultural hub of St. Louis, and is located just minutes west of downtown.
 You can settle back in a plush seat at beautiful Powell Symphony Hall, designed to resemble part of the French palace of Versailles, and listen to the 135-year-old St. Louis Symphony Orchestra make beautiful music.

 Take in a touring Broadway show at the Fox Theatre, where special concerts and dance performances also fill the massive stage throughout the year.
 The ornate 1929 theatre, described as Siamese-Byzantine in design, is one of the most stunning performance venues in the country.
-And be sure to visit the newly renovated Peabody Opera House, a 3100 seat theater in downtown St. Louis that plays host to a variety of events including theatricals, concerts, family shows, holiday productions and more.
+And be sure to visit the newly renovated Stifel Theatre, a 3100 seat theater in downtown St. Louis that plays host to a variety of events including theatricals, concerts, family shows, holiday productions and more.